sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

 + });
 ```

-And we output the id of Identity Pool that we just created.

-You can refer to the CDK docs to about the [**cognito.CfnIdentityPool**](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-cognito.CfnIdentityPool.html) construct.
+You can refer to the CDK docs to learn more about the [**cognito.CfnIdentityPool**](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-cognito.CfnIdentityPool.html) construct.

 ### Deploy the Stack